 IMAJINE

-IMAJINE is a major new research project led by researchers at CWPS investigating patterns of territorial inequalities in Europe, how these are reflected in public perceptions, migration flows and in the political mobilisation of regional autonomy movements, and what policy can do to promote ‘spatial justice’.
-The 5-year project is funded as part of the EU Horizon 2020 Programme and involves collaboration with 15 partners across Europe.
+IMAJINE was a research project led by researchers at CWPS investigating patterns of territorial inequalities in Europe, how these are reflected in public perceptions, migration flows and in the political mobilisation of regional autonomy movements, and what policy can do to promote ‘spatial justice’.
+The 5-year project was funded as part of the EU Horizon 2020 Programme and involves collaboration with 15 partners across Europe.
 Find out more about IMAJINE here.

 CWPS researchers are leading on specific research projects in the following areas: